VFPX/Win32API/samples/sample_536.md

 * * *
 http://blogs.msdn.com/oldnewthing/archive/2003/12/11/56043.aspx
-<blockquote>if you need to pass more than 32767 characters of information to a child process, you`ll have to use something other than the command line. </blockquote>* * *
+> if you need to pass more than 32767 characters of information to a child process, you`ll have to use something other than the command line.
+***

 Articles:
-<LI><a href="http://msdn2.microsoft.com/en-us/library/aa365574.aspx">Interprocess Communications</a> chapter on MSDN.
+* <a href="http://msdn2.microsoft.com/en-us/library/aa365574.aspx">Interprocess Communications</a> chapter on MSDN.
-<LI>Foxpro Advisor <a href="http://my.advisor.com/articles.nsf/aid/14609">Exchange Data Between Applications with Visual FoxPro 9</a> by Christof Wollenhaupt (recommended).

 ***